GooglyBlox/github-profile-clone/README.md

 # GitHub Profile Clone

-A visual recreation of GitHub's user profile page (with some additional creative liberty) built with Next.js 15, TypeScript, and Tailwind CSS.
+A slightly modified visual recreation of GitHub's user profile page (with some additional creative liberty) built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Setup